ssigurdsson/Netcode-Visualization-Tool/README.md

-# Net-Blob: Network Visualization Tool
+# Net-Blob: Netcode Visualization Tool

 This project aims to provide insight into the networking of online multiplayer games, or "netcode" as it is broadly termed.
 An authoritative server-client model enables gameplay inspired by the online game [Agar.io](https://agar.io), which is accompanied by controls that allow the user to simulate poor network conditions.
 As the subject of this project would suggest, the client employs a number of commonly used techniques for reducing the negative impact of such poor conditions.
 These techniques are discussed in the about section below.